Rajaaditya-2207/NOVA-R_Research-Assistant/readme.md

 ## ✨ Features

--   **AI-Powered Responses:** Leverages the power of OpenAI's models to provide detailed and context-aware answers.
+-   **AI-Powered Responses:** Leverages the power of NVIDIA's models to provide detailed and context-aware answers.
 -   **Minimalist UI:** A clean and responsive user interface that focuses on the conversation.
 -   **Lightweight Backend:** Built with the fast and efficient Flask micro-framework.
 -   **Easy Setup:** Get the project running locally in just a few minutes with standard Python tools.